rogeriomm/minikube-labtools-k8s/README.md

    * Minikube Kubernetes setup
       * 3 cluster nodes
       * Ingress using minikube addon
+         * With wildcard DNS record resolving to the ip of Ingress node.
+Using Dnsmasq instead of Minikube addon ingress-dns
       * Container registry
       * ArgoCD
       * RANCHER 2.6